UltipaDocs

 Result: No return data

-In contrast, using OPTIONAL MATCH allows the query to return a row with null, indicating the absence of a match:
+If uses OPTIONAL MATCH, the query returns a row with null, indicating the absence of the match:

 OPTIONAL MATCH (:User {name: "rowlock"})->(c:Club {_id: "C01"})